drocheam/optrace/docs/source/usage/spectrum.rst

 **Units**

-For line spectra (modes :python:`"Monochromatic"` and :python:`"Lines"`) the spectral unit are Watts, while for all other modes the spectral power density is given as unit W/nm.
+For line spectra (modes :python:`"Monochromatic"` and :python:`"Lines"`) the spectral unit is W, while for all other modes the spectral power density is given as unit W/nm.
 Distribution and shape parameters (:python:`val, line_vals, ...`) are given in the same units.
-For spectra used in raytracing, the absolute scaling is unimportant, as the values will be rescaled by the parent ray source, which specifies the overall power.
+For spectra defining a ray source, the absolute scaling is of no importance, as the overall power is defined by the power parametrization of the |RaySource|.

 **Constant**

-This mode defines a constant spectrum with value :python:`val`:
+The Constant mode defines a wavelength-independent spectrum with value :python:`val`:

 .. testcode::